Trackers: a flexible template for stories that evolve

 We customized the profile tracker for our annual PharmaVoice 100 award list.

 “In terms of hours saved, I’d say several dozen hours at the low end to possibly a few hundred hours on the higher end ...
-Our team has been able to do much more journalistic and value-add work at every stage of the projects we were able to take on because we spent so much less time helping with re-implementing existing tracker templates or creating new, slightly different tracker formats.
+Our team has been able to do much more journalistic and value-add work ...
 Not to mention all the additional projects we were able to take on with the extra time.” – Data and Graphics Director